31.03.2026 | 3 min

 Get Powdery Mildew Risk Alerts On Your Phone - Download the GrowPilot App

-In this guide, we’ll cover how powdery mildew causes infection in plants, what triggers outbreaks to occur, and the proactive measures growers can take to keep their crops disease-free.
+In this guide, we’ll cover what powdery mildew is, how it spreads, what conditions trigger outbreaks, and what proactive measures growers can take to keep their crops disease-free.

 Powdery mildew is a fungal disease that affects a wide range of plants, including many fruit and vegetable crops such as grapes, strawberries, apples, pears, peaches, nectarines, and cucumbers.
-It’s caused by several species of fungi in the Erysiphaceae family, each typically infecting only one or a small group of host plants.
+It’s caused by several fungi in the Erysiphaceae family, with each species usually infecting only one host plant or a small group of related crops.
 This means that the powdery mildew affecting one plant species usually cannot spread to another.

 One of the most recognizable signs of powdery mildew is the appearance of white or gray powdery spots on the upper leaf surfaces, often developing within 7-14 days of infection.
 Depending on the mildew species and host plant, the disease may affect the undersides of leaves and eventually spread to the stems, flowers, and fruit.
 Early symptoms of powdery mildew can also resemble those seen in nutrient-deficient plants, with leaves yellowing and becoming twisted or distorted.